lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Per <http://languagelog.ldc.upenn.edu/nll/?p=1701> , they actually OVERWRITE metadata provided by partners with their algorithmic information!!
 They could very easily *not*.

+“At its peak, the project involved about 50 full-time software engineers.
+They developed optical character-recognition software for turning raw images into text; they wrote de-warping and color-correction and contrast-adjustment routines to make the images easier to process; they developed algorithms to detect illustrations and diagrams in books, to extract page numbers, to turn footnotes into real citations, and, per Brin and Page’s early research, to rank books by relevance.
+“Books are not part of a network,” Dan Clancy, who was the engineering director on the project during its heyday, has said.
+“There is a huge research challenge, to understand the relationship between books.””
+(Somers)

 How accurate does OCR need to be?
 This depends on how the OCR will then be used.